Fundamental Limits of Prediction, Generalization, and Recursion: An Entropic-Innovations Perspective: Introduction

-In prediction theory \cite{kailath1974view, makhoul1975linear, pourahmadi2001foundations, vaidyanathan2007theory, caines2018linear}, the Kolmogorov--Szeg\"o formula \cite{Pap:02, vaidyanathan2007theory, lindquist2015linear} provides a fundamental bound on the variance of prediction error for the linear prediction (without side information) of Gaussian processes.
-In our previous works \cite{FangITW19, FangMLSP19}, we went beyond the linear Gaussian case and considered the prediction problem (with no side information) in which the process to be predicted can be with arbitrary distributions while the predictor can be any arbitrarily causal.
-In this paper, we proceed to consider more broadly the $\mathcal{L}_{p}$ bounds (of which the results in \cite{FangITW19, FangMLSP19} are special cases).
-In addition and maybe more importantly, we consider the more general setting of prediction with causal side information, capturing the essence of the online prediction problem.
-In particular, we analyze the fundamental limitations of online learning by investigating the underlying entropic relationships of the input and output data points in a sequential manner, and accordingly obtain generic $\mathcal{L}_{p}$ bounds on the prediction errors that are valid for any learning algorithms, while the input and output data points can be with arbitrary distributions.
+In prediction theory, the Kolmogorov--Szeg\"o formula \cite{Pap:02, vaidyanathan2007theory, lindquist2015linear} provides a fundamental bound on the variance of prediction error for the linear prediction (without side information) of Gaussian stochastic processes.
+In this paper, we go beyond the linear Gaussian case by obtaining generic $\mathcal{L}_{p}$ bounds on the prediction errors, for both the cases with and without side information, that are valid for any prediction algorithms, while the data points can be with arbitrary distributions.
+This is enabled by investigating the underlying entropic relationships of the data points in a sequential manner, allowing the prediction algorithms to be any deterministic or randomized functions/mappings as long as they are causal, while without imposing specific restrictions on the data distributions (e.g., the data points are not necessarily i.i.d.).